 I don’t think I’d be going to Zagreb if it wasn’t for the LEAP Summit.
-Even when I asked for recommendations for attractions to see and things to do in Zagreb in my social media, most of the people said to go to Ljubljana instead (which I am going to visit soon anyway).
-However, I am really glad I did go to Zagreb because I enjoyed the LEAP Summit and three other events that took place at that time and for which I’ll write more below.
+When I asked for recommendations, most of the people said to go to Ljubljana instead (which I am going to visit soon).
+However, I am glad I went to Zagreb because I enjoyed my time there and the events I attended.

 I found Zagreb lovely and it kinda resembled a perfect combination of Prague and Vienna to me.
 It has the colors of Prague and the architectural style of Vienna.

 7 things to know before going to Zagreb

 - Croatia is in the European Union.
 In case you need a visa to enter, you can use your Schengen visa (if you have one) or you’ll have to apply for a Croatian visa (valid only in Croatia).

 - The language used in Zagreb and throughout Croatia is Croatian.
 Some people could get offended if you speak Serbian to them (although it is very difficult to distinguish as both are Slavic languages and used to be one as Serbo-Croatian).